 10 Canadian festivals and events that heat up each winter

 Winter up north gets a bad rap, but really, it’s one of the most exciting times to travel in Canada.
-As the days get shorter and the weather gets colder, Canadians and travelers alike see the change in seasons as the perfect backdrop to some of the country’s best festivals and events.
+As the days get shorter and the weather gets colder, Canadians and travellers alike see the change in seasons as the perfect backdrop to some of the country’s best festivals and events.
 Here are some of the top spots across the country to party in your snowsuit this winter.

 Each year, electronic music fans flock to Montreal for Igloofest, a four-weekend long event that brings top acts from around the world outdoors.
-The festival has been lighting up the charming Old Port neighborhood since 2007.
+The festival has been lighting up the charming Old Port neighbourhood since 2007.
 Besides amazing music, Igloofest has a ton on offer for festival goers to partake in -- including a kitschy winter wear competition aptly named "Iglooswag."
 So grab your neon '90s one-piece snowsuit and join in.

 Ottawa does winter right and Winterlude is the perfect example.
 For three weekends in February, this all-things-winter fest revolves around the famed and beloved Rideau Canal.
 Strap on a pair of skates and take it all in -- learn to skate, play a game of ice hockey or watch the Bed Races, where teams elaborately decorate beds and slide them down the canal at top speed.
 Plus, there are outdoor dance parties and, starting in 2017, an Ice Dragon Boat Festival.